hafsa-jehangir/customer-management/README.md

 - This project is for **learning and small-scale usage**.
 -
 ## License
-This project is open-source and free to use
+This project is open-source and free to use.